karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 <add diagram>

-Exists a few AWS services that can be used as a SignalR backplane, and in the following sections we're going to talk about when and how to use them.
+In  this section will see a few AWS services that can be used as a SignalR backplane, those services are the following ones:
+- AWS ElastiCache for Redis.
+- AWS MemoryDb.
+- AWS RDS for SQL Server.
+- Azure SignalR Service.

 ## **1. AWS ElastiCache**